 What is graffiti?

-Graffiti is writing, drawing, marking, scratching or etching any space (for example, a building, a pole, or a vehicle).
+In the Northern Territory, there’s no specific definition of graffiti, but graffiti can include things like writing, drawing, marking, scratching or etching any space (for example, a building, a pole, or a vehicle).

 BUT, it is against the law to graffiti: